 All too many of our current societal challenges —such as the environment, health care, and poverty—are complex, whether on a local, national, or international scale.
 Yet all too often we approach these issues with linear and even siloed solutions that aren’t sufficient to address the problems at the scale at which they exist.
 Successful outcomes from addressing these ‘wicked problems’ increasingly depend on the coordinated actions of decision-makers at different levels – from individuals and communities to enterprise and sector organisations, to region and nation (policy agents).
-This is where partnerships come into play.
+This is where cross-sector partnerships and collaborations come into play.
 By sharing information, resources, activities, and capabilities we can achieve things together that we could never achieve alone.
-By working together in partnerships and coordinating our efforts we can both increase accountability and promote participation.
+However, despite the billions of dollars invested in cross sector partnerships globally in recent years, there is general agreement from reviewers that the full potential of cross-sector partnerships is far from unlocked.
+The posts, reports and papers below provide recent thinking and research around approaches to improve the way that cross-sector collaboration is encouraged and managed.

 The need for cross-sector collaboration.
 This SSIR article by Jeanine Becker and David Smith addresses one of today’s most pressing challenges; developing the capacity to lead collaboratively and to effectively work across sectors.